 As rent and commercial property prices increase, employers are also keen to cut desk vacancy rates and downsize to smaller properties.
 This is something that can be achieved by flexible working and hot desk environments.
 American Express reported saving a whopping $10-15 million annually in real estate alone.

-On top of this you could also save money, time and stress by cutting out the saga of your daily commute.
-And let’s face it, when it’s -5°C outside, working from home in your pajamas sounds great.
+On top of this, you could also save money, time and stress by cutting out the saga of your daily commute.
+And let’s face it when it’s -5°C outside, working from home in your pyjamas sounds great.

 A recent survey by Jabra established that one in three home workers felt that home working was putting their career and progression at risk due to a lack of visibility compared to their peers in the office.
 This study also revealed that many in the UK are mistrusting of their remote counterparts with 13% having the perception that home workers don’t work as hard and 31% believing they undertake personal tasks during work time.

 On the other end of the spectrum, this study also revealed that these remote workers tended to overwork, feeling obliged to answer emails around the clock.
-An estimated 10.4 million working days between 2011/12 were lost due to work related stress, making it the 2nd highest priority issue in the workplace after muscular skeletal disorders.
+An estimated 10.4 million working days between 2011/12 were lost due to work-related stress, making it the 2nd highest priority issue in the workplace after musculoskeletal disorders.
 Whether you are in the office, or at home, it is important that you know how to manage stress effectively.

 Our top tips for remote workers

-- If you have decided to work from home, we think that it is important to have a dedicated workspace so that you can retain more regimented working hours.
-We spoke about the need of a ‘room of one’s own’ in a recent guardian article
+- If you need to work from home we think that it is important to have a dedicated workspace so that you can retain more regimented working hours.
+We spoke about the need for a ‘room of one’s own’ in a recent guardian article

 - It is vital to set up your workstation correctly.
 Working on the sofa with a laptop won’t cut the mustard.
 Make sure that you have a good chair, desk and separate keyboard, just as you would in the office

 - It is common for remote workers to feel lonely.
-We recommend a balance between working from home and visiting your colleagues in the office
+We recommend keeping in regular contact with your colleagues via phone or video call

 - Remote working doesn’t work for everyone.
 Make sure that you schedule regular performance review to discuss issues and progression with your supervisor.
-If you find that you can’t concentrate with the inevitable distractions at home, it’s time to go back to the office
+If you find that you can’t concentrate on the inevitable distractions at home, it’s time to review a dedicated desk space

 - Make sure that you take regular breaks, move around and step out into the sunshine on your lunch